guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker compose is a tool for defining and running multi-container Docker applications.
 It allows to define an entire stack, including services, networks, and volumes with a single configuration file and then a set of orchestration commands to start all those services.

-Docker Compose will not replace Docker files for custom images.
-Docker Compose works together with Docker files.

-Docker Compose is really great for managing multiple containers on one and the same host.
+Docker Compose can document a system as a runnable configuration file --> compose manifest.
+It does not add any functionality do the docker ecosystem, but it does make the existing functionality significantly easier to use.
+Docker Compose works together with Dockerfiles.

->[!example] Example -
+>[!example] Example - compose manifest
 >```yaml
 >services:
 >  bookstack: